 Can I Consume Alcohol on the DASH Diet?

 Consuming too much alcohol can raise your high blood pressure.

-Consistently consuming alcohol more than three drinks each day has been connected to an increased threat of high blood pressure as well as cardiovascular disease.
+Consistently consuming alcohol more than three drinks each day has been connected to an increased threat of high blood pressure and cardiovascular disease.

-On the DASH diet, you must consume alcohol modestly and also not exceed main guidelines – 2 or less drinks each day for men and 1 or less for women.
+You must consume alcohol modestly on the DASH diet and not exceed the main guidelines – 2 or fewer drinks each day for men and 1 or less for women.

 You can consume coffee and also alcohol in small amounts on the DASH diet.
 Following the DASH diet with exercise may make it even more efficient.